To study adaptation, a student adapts

 October 19, 2020

-When the pandemic forced the abrupt switch to remote learning in the midst of the winter 2020 semester, LSA sophomore Julia Salamango had to figure out how to complete her research on glass frogs — a tree frog species native to Central American rainforests that’s been forced to adapt to climate-induced habitat change — without going to the library.
+When the pandemic forced the abrupt switch to remote learning in the midst of the winter 2020 semester, LSA undergraduate Julia Salamango had to figure out how to complete her research on glass frogs — a tree frog species native to Central American rainforests that’s been forced to adapt to climate-induced habitat change — without going to the library.

 Much to her relief, she says she was able to access the many tools the library has to support students from her hometown, Mt.
 Clemens, Michigan.